acon96/home-llm/README.md

 The component can either run the model directly as part of the Home Assistant software using llama-cpp-python, or you can run the [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) project to provide access to the LLM via an API interface.
 When doing this, you can host the model yourself and point the add-on at machine where the model is hosted, or you can run the model using text-generation-webui using the provided [custom Home Assistant add-on](./addon).

+When running the model locally with Llama.cpp, the component also constrains the model output using a GBNF grammar.
+This forces the model to provide valid output no matter what because it is constrained to outputting valid JSON every time.
+This helps the model perform significantly better at lower quantization levels where it would generate syntax errors previously.
+See [output.gbnf](./custom_components/llama_conversation/output.gbnf) for the existing grammar.

 ### Installing with HACS
 You can use this button to add the repository to HACS and open the download page